Neerabup, Western Australia: History

 Prior to European settlement, the Noongar people had lived in the area for more than 40,000 years, taking advantage of the abundant food and water around the chain of wetlands on the coastal plain.
 In winter, they moved eastwards away from coastal weather, to return in summer as inland supplies dried up.
 The Mooro people (led by elder Yellagonga during the early years of European settlement) stretched from the Moore River near Guilderton to what is now the Perth central business district, and used to move between Lakes Joondalup, Neerabup and Yanchep.

 In 1865, European settlers established the Aboriginal tracks as a stock route from Dongara to Fremantle, travelling along the west side of the lakes.
 Lake Neerabup was first recorded by surveyor J. Cowle in 1867, the name being a Noongar word which possibly means "swampy place" or "small basin".
 The part of the stock route between Joondalup and Yanchep is now part of the Yaberoo Budjara Heritage Trail, part of the Bicentennial Heritage Trails Network established in 1988.

 The area was often spelled Neerabub, especially by postal and telecommunications authorities, until as recently as the 1960s.
 It was approved as a suburb name in 1982.

 Geography

-Neerabup is bounded by Wattle Avenue to the north, the proposed Mitchell Freeway to the west, Pinjar Road to the east and Flynn Drive and Burns Beach Road to the south.
+Neerabup is bounded by Wattle Avenue to the north, the Mitchell Freeway to the west, Pinjar Road to the east and Flynn Drive and Burns Beach Road to the south.

 Neerabup's population was not measured at the 2001 Australian census.